wazo-platform/wazo-platform.org/content/blog/integrating-a-jabra-headset.md

 ## Conclusion

 Jabra would make our life a lot easier if their Web and Desktop APIs were merged into one.
-Thanks to the Factory pattern, we were able to work around this issues. (** which allowed us to ... do something **)
+Thanks to the Factory pattern, we were able to work around this issues.